-- Replace the drain plug.
+- Refit the filter and the drain plug.
 Fill with oil through the fill hole.
 Replace the hose and fill the oil tank.
-Bleed the transmission and the hydraulic system of excess air. - Test run the machine and fill with oil to the proper level in the oil tank.
+Bleed the transmission and the hydraulic system, see "Bleeding the Hydrostatic and Hydraulic Systems" on page 54. - Test run the machine and fill with oil to the proper level in the oil tank.